 Genealogy & Local History

-Located on the lower level of the library, the Helen Osma Local History Collection houses historical materials relating to Lawrence and Douglas County, as well as resources for genealogical research.
-If you need help using these materials or getting started with your research, stop by the Reference Desk, call 785-843-1178, email the reference staff, or open a live chat session.
+Located on the lower level of the library, the Helen Osma Local History Room houses historical materials relating to Lawrence and Douglas County, as well as resources for genealogical research.
+If you need help using these materials or getting started with your research, stop by the Ask Desk, call 785-843-3833, email the reference staff, open a live chat session, or Book a Librarian.

-- Kansas History, Territorial through Civil War Years, 1854-1865 – provides a core of primary source documents for the study of Kansas history, including state and regional histories, travel guides, biographies, speeches and more.
+Kansas History, Territorial through Civil War Years, 1854-1865: Accessible at home or at the library.
+This database provides a core of primary source documents for the study of Kansas history, including state and regional histories, travel guides, biographies, speeches and more.